 An image can be automatically transferred to the FTP server immediately after shooting.
-You can continue still photo shooting while images are being transferred.
+You can also continue still photo shooting even while images are being transferred.

 Before shooting, be sure to insert a memory card in the camera.
-If you shoot without recording images, they will not be transferred.
+If you shoot without recording images, they cannot be transferred.

-Note that automatic transfer of movies is not supported.
-Transfer movies after shooting, as described on pages 37-44.
+Note that automatic transfer of movie is not supported.
+Transfer the movie after shooting, as described on pages 33-40.